ian512549/new-nc-flix/README.md

 2. Query the database to find the oldest customer.

+3. Query the database to find the customers who's name begin with the letter _D_.
+Organise the results by age, youngest to oldest.

-3. Query the database to find the average rating of the movies released in the 1980s. **If there are any `null` ratings you should treat them as a 0 rating**
+4. Query the database to find the average rating of the movies released in the 1980s. **If there are any `null` ratings you should treat them as a 0 rating**

-4. The rise in living costs is affecting rentals, drop the cost of all rentals by 5% and display the updated table. **As this is a monetary value make sure it is rounded to 2 decimal places**
+5. The rise in living costs is affecting rentals, drop the cost of all rentals by 5% and display the updated table. **As this is a monetary value make sure it is rounded to 2 decimal places**

 > _**If you want to run the updates multiple times without going bankrupt, the data will need to be reset.
 We've added a bash script that will run all of the *.sql files in the ./db folder.
 Try running the command `./run-all.sh` from your terminal in the root of this repository.
 This will save the output of each *.sql file in the ./db directory to a \*.txt file of the same name.**_